 Bob Rapfogel’s practice focuses on mergers and acquisitions, securities offerings, and general corporate and securities law matters.
-Bob has been outside counsel to both privately-held and publicly-traded companies, handling a wide variety of corporate and securities matters.
-He has also handled these types of matters as the client when working in-house at an NYSE-listed publicly-traded corporation.
-Having handled client matters, and having been the client, Bob brings both perspectives to create a corporate and securities practice that he would retain as outside counsel.
+Bob has been outside counsel to both private and public companies, handling a wide variety of corporate and securities matters.
+He has also handled these types of matters working in-house at an NYSE-listed publicly-traded corporation.
+Having handled client matters, and having been the client, Bob brings both perspectives to create a transactional practice that he would retain as outside counsel.

 Bob has handled a broad array of corporate and securities matters, both large and small.
 That experience permits him to offer practical counsel to clients of any size and ensure that our clients are positioned for success, both now and in the future.

 Law Firm Experience

 Bob previously practiced in the Corporate & Securities section of Mayer Brown LLP, a global law firm with offices in the Americas, Asia and Europe.
 While at Mayer Brown, he worked on a wide variety of merger and acquisition transactions, securities law matters, equity and debt offerings, private placement financing transactions, secured debt transactions, and general corporate and securities work.
 He also acted as outside counsel to the Texas Office of the Governor on the Emerging Technology Fund.
 Prior to Mayer Brown, Bob practiced in the corporate securities section of Cantey Hanger LLP, a law firm based in his hometown of Fort Worth.

 Prior to starting his own firm, Bob served as Associate General Counsel – Corporate & Securities at Key Energy Services, Inc. (NYSE: KEG), an international oilfield services company headquartered in Houston.
 His responsibilities covered a broad array of corporate and securities matters, including:

 - Preparation of Exchange Act reports filed with the SEC;